nadrojisk/PythonIDS/project2.md

 ### 19. Managed Object File(MOF)

-Simplified, managed object files^[25]^ contain data that corresponds to events to do.
+Managed object files^[32]^ contain data that gets translated into a list of actions / events for a system to complete.

 # Methods